EdwardZeed/agile-cinema/README.md

   Please find features in Sprint Features below.

 ## Key Topic
+  * Tips
+    * Normal User login
+      * Type any word to get into customer interface.
+      * You can choose to skip login and view movies information as a guest.
+    * Staff login
+      * Type 12345 to access the staff interface.
+      * Use 4-digit staff id(Can be created by manager.)
+      * The system will check if you are manager by the staff id.
   * Sprint Features
     * Sprint One
       * Anyone(Guest/Customer) can view the available movies.